pmean/build-website/text/04/array-analyzer.md

 - Statistical computing
 output: html_document
 ---
-> Michael O\'Connell and Richard Park gave a nice web seminar on the
+> Michael O'Connell and Richard Park gave a nice web seminar on the
 > [S+ArrayAnalyzer](http://www.insightful.com/news_events/release.asp?RID=195),
 > a software program for analysis of microarray data that is marketed by
 > [Insightful Corporation](http://www.insightful.com/).
 This company